Discussing Torah matters because the Torah matters

 • 1 Peter 1:7 (NIV)––These trials have come so that the proven genuineness of your faith—of greater worth than gold, which perishes even though refined by fire—may result in praise, glory and honor when Jesus Christ is revealed.

-It is the same principle at work.
-If the vessel is something that can endure fire (i.e., it’s something spiritual), then it is to be cleansed with fire.
-But if it is something that cannot endure fire (i.e., it’s something physical), then it is to be cleansed with water.
-We take this, in turn, and apply it to God’s first and second judgment.
+So then, if the vessel is something that can endure fire (i.e., it’s something spiritual), then it is to be cleansed with fire.
+If it is something that cannot endure fire (i.e., it’s something physical), then it is to be cleansed with water.

 So why a flood?

-Because the first was a physical purification.
-Therefore, the cleansing came by water.
+Because the first was a physical purification, therefore the cleansing comes by water.

 Sarah Lived 127 Years